Dev: Tips for Web Developers

 • Lots of media files increase the work of maintaining the WordPress Media Library and removing files that are no longer used.

-• The destination is a webpage in another website.
+• Destinations in another website.

 Start all PDF files with standard text such as the following: